AmarisAI/incubator-superset/docs/faq.rst

 What if the table schema changed?
 ---------------------------------

-Table schemas evolve, and Superset needs to reflect that.
+Table schemas evolve, and Amarisset needs to reflect that.
 It's pretty common in the life cycle of a dashboard to want to add a new dimension or metric.
-To get Superset to discover your new columns, all you have to do is to go to ``Menu -> Sources -> Tables``, click the ``edit`` icon next to the table who's schema has changed, and hit ``Save`` from the ``Detail`` tab.
+To get Amarisset to discover your new columns, all you have to do is to go to ``Menu -> Sources -> Tables``, click the ``edit`` icon next to the table who's schema has changed, and hit ``Save`` from the ``Detail`` tab.
 Behind the scene, the new columns will get merged it.
 Following this,